 • As originally stated, I find the point of having the one and only balcony of the apartment accessible only through the master bedroom either a very intimate thing, suitable for a couple without kids or a rather sad inconvenience through a very private space.

 • In case of a limited budget, I’d use it all to sort the bathroom/toilet/technical/storage area.
-Period!
+No questions asked!

-I am aware of the decrease in size of the bathroom, I would however prefer being able to create a decent master bedroom and be able to use all my spaces without making a prior appointment.
+I am aware of the decrease in size of the bathroom, I would however prefer being able to create a decent master bedroom and be able to use all my spaces without having to make an appointment.

-• I’d have a little more budget, I’d move the door to the living room and inquire about what would it take to increase the size of the secondary bedroom.
+• If I’d have a bigger budget, I’d move the door to the living room and inquire about what would it take to increase the size of the secondary bedroom and implicitly slightly moving the kitchen.